-For production needs within the Karachaganak field KPO generates electrical power at its own Gas Turbine Power Plant (further as GTPP).
-Generated power is transmitted to the own production units throughout the Field, which include Karachaganak Processing Complex, Unit-2, Unit-3, Gathering system, Eco Centre, Pilot Camp, and the Karachaganak — Atyrau transportation system covering the oil pumping station in Bolshoi Chagan and block valve stations 1-26.
+For production needs within the Karachaganak field, KPO generates electrical power at its own Gas Turbine Power Plant (further as GTPP).
+Generated power is transmitted to the own production units throughout the Field, which include Karachaganak Processing Complex, Unit-2, Unit-3, Gathering system, Eco Centre, Pilot Camp, IT&T Data Centre in Aksai and the Karachaganak — Atyrau transportation system covering the oil pumping station in Bolshoi Chagan and block valve stations 1-26.

 Four turbines, three of which are dual-fueled, are installed and operating at the KPO Gas Turbine Power Plant.
-In addition, KPO supplies electricity for the needs of the Western Qazaqstan Oblast population with capacity of circa 42 MW in winter and from 27 to 42 MW in summer.
+In addition, KPO supplies electricity for the needs of the Western Qazaqstan Oblast communities with capacity of circa 25 MW in winter and circa 20 MW in summer.

-In 2020, the GTPP completed minor inspection of gas turbine generators (GTG) #2 and #4 as well as inspection (overhaul) of turbine #2 combustors.
-Unplanned overhaul of GTG #4 has lasted from October to May 2020 due to the defect identified in the course of the scheduled inspection leading to a complete stator rewinding.
-The activities’ duration took longer than expected because of the COVID impact and delays in the spare parts supply.
+In 2021, at the GTPP minor inspection of gas turbine generators (GTG) #1 and #2 was completed, as well as the overhaul of GTG #3.
+The overhaul of GTG #4 has lasted from October to May 2020 due to extra scope of dismantling of the old stator rewinding because of the insulation damage defect identified in the course of the routine inspection.
+Manufacture, delivery and installation of the new stator winding were carried out at the GTPP without removing the generator to the producer.
+The activities took longer than expected also due to the COVID impact and delays in spare parts delivery.

-As part of the Karachaganak Field Final Production Sharing Agreement (Art.I, Section 1.1.), KPO generates and exports power to the West Qazaqstan Oblast.
+As part of the Karachaganak Field’s Final Production Sharing Agreement (Art.I, Section 1.1.), KPO generates and exports power to the West Qazaqstan Oblast.

-KPO exports power to electricity suppliers such as AksaiEnergo LLP and Batys EnergoResursy LLP, who then supply the power to the end consumers in West Kazakhstan Oblast.
+KPO exports power to electricity suppliers, such as AksaiEnergo LLP and Batys EnergoResursy LLP, who in their turn supply the power to the communities and other end consumers in West Qazaqstan Oblast.

 Unit of meas.